Taiwanese cuisine: Ingredients and culture

-Pork, seafood, chicken, rice, and soy are common ingredients.
+Common ingredients of Taiwanese cuisine are pork, seafood, chicken, rice, and soy.
 Traditionally, rice formed the basis of most Taiwanese diets.
 Before the Japanese colonial period, most rice grown in Taiwan was long-grained indica rice.
 The Japanese introduced short-grained japonica rice which quickly changed both the farming and eating patterns of the Taiwanese.
 Due to Japanese influence, the Taiwanese generally prefer rice that is plump, aromatic, slightly firm, and sweet.
 Differences between the Taiwanese and Japanese rice preferences are demonstrated by differences in their cuisine with Taiwan's more flavorful and aggressive cooking methods calling for highly aromatic rice while the Japanese prefer a more subtle and pure taste and smell.
 During the Japanese Colonial period, Taiwanese cuisine was divided.
 High-end restaurants, or wine houses, served Chinese cuisine such as Peking duck, shark fin with bird's nest soup, and braised turtle to the colonial elite.
 In the meantime, those without wealth or connections primarily ate rice, porridge, pickled vegetables, and sweet potato leaves.
 Cooking oil was considered a luxury and was only used for special occasions.

 Taiwan's cuisine has also been influenced by its geographic location.
 Living on a crowded island, the Taiwanese had to look aside from the farmlands for sources of protein.
 As a result, seafood figures prominently in their cuisine.
 This seafood encompasses many different things, from large fish such as tuna and grouper, to sardines and even smaller fish such as anchovies.
 Crustaceans, squid, and cuttlefish are also eaten.
 Milkfish is the most popular fish in Taiwanese cuisine; it is valued for its versatility as well as its tender meat and economical price.